marpng/joeynmt-toy-models/README.md

 # joeynmt-toy-models

-This repo is just a collection of scripts showing how to install [JoeyNMT](https://github.com/joeynmt/joeynmt), train and evaluate models.
-It is a fork of [this](https://github.com/bricksdont/joeynmt-toy-models) original repo.
+This repo is just a collection of scripts showing how to install [JoeyNMT](https://github.com/joeynmt/joeynmt), train and evaluate models. git clone https://github.com/moritz-steiner/joeynmt-toy-modelsIt is a fork of [this](https://github.com/bricksdont/joeynmt-toy-models) original repo.

 # Requirements